GtAntoine/tuteur-prive-public/docs/07-kpis-et-mesure-impact.md

 ---

 *"You can't improve what you don't measure.
-But don't measure everything — focus on the metrics that actually drive the business forward."*
+But don't measure everything, focus on the metrics that actually drive the business forward."*